BLOG

 As ever, media reports surrounding this topic are likely to spark queries from employees and indeed claims – regardless of whether or not a law has come into force.
 With this in mind, when issues arise within a working relationship, employers should be particularly mindful to consider whether there are any discrimination concerns.
 We always recommend seeking specialist advice in these situations to assess and minimise risk.

-It appears that a prospective Labour government is signalling its intention to enhance discrimination protection for employees.
+It appears that the new Labour government is signalling its intention to enhance discrimination protection for employees.
 As such, there is real potential for the law on discrimination (and indeed other areas of employment law) to change.
 If a change in government does happen, it will be crucial for employers to keep their ‘ears to the ground’ over the coming years for notification of these changes and update policies and procedures accordingly.

 Related Content